Query Classification Can Depend on Which Entity is Associated with A Query That A Page is Optimized For

-Geographic and linguistic information associated with a query can be used in building a probability model on future queries.
-These would include a country-specific tuple showing which country the query came from and a language-specific tuple would tell the language of the user query.
+Geographic and linguistic information associated with query classification can build a probability model for future queries.
+These would include a country-specific tuple showing which country the query came from.
+It could also look at a language-specific tuple that would tell the language of the user query.

 2. Low, Medium, or High Favorable user behavior Data

-How frequently is a page with a certain classification selected, and how long do peopl dwell there?
+How frequently is a page with a certain query classification selected, and how long do people dwell there?

 3. Document Classification Data

-Each document can have more than one classifier associated with it, or can have information about associations with other sites, or meta data self-indicating a slightly different classification.
-A site selling ice skates can be classified as a commerce store, and as one associated with sports
+Each document can have more than one classifier associated with it or have information about associations with other sites or metadata self-indicating a different classification.
+A site selling ice skates can be a commerce store and as one associated with sports.

-While the process described in this patent attempts to understand how different sites might be treated differently by searchers, having an ideal of how much actual information you have, or numbers of user interactions have been involved is helpful
+While the process described in this patent attempts to understand how different sites might get treated differently by searchers, knowing how much actual information you have or the number of user interactions you have is helpful.

-This patent shows how useful classifying queries can be, especially since people tend to only use a few words in their searches that may tend to answerable by a wide range of sites.
-This is one way for Google to try to understand the intent of sites, and they do that by treating queries that use the same words but different classifications as different search entities.
+This patent shows how useful query classification can be.
+It is especially true when people tend to only use a few words in their searches that may be answerable by a wide range of sites.
+Google can use this to understand the intent of sites, and they do that by creating queries that use the same words but different classifications as different search entities.

-We see Google using a Semantic Web approach in the patent, using tuples to track searches that may use the same words but evidence different intents by searchers and those searchers’ reactions to the pages they see that show up in search results.
+We see Google using a Semantic Web approach in the patent.
+They use tuples to track searches that may use the same words but evidence different intents by searchers and those searchers’ reactions to the pages that show up in search results.

-When someone searches for [pizza] at Google, they most likely want to order some Pizza for a meal, but some people might want to find how to make their own Pizza and want to see recipes.
-Some people might be curious about the history of Pizza – did it really original in Italy, or the United States?
+When someone searches for [pizza] at Google, they most likely want to order some Pizza for a meal.
+Some people might want to find how to make Pizza and want to see recipes.
+Some people might be curious about the history of Pizza – did it originate in Italy or the United States?
 Who invented Pizza?

-It is quite possible that Google has a data store full of information about different classifications of queries around a search for [pizza], the pages that people go to, and user behavior associated with each.
-That data store lkikely has similar information about a lot of other subjects, and could potentially be used to predict what people tend to search for after they’ve eaten their Pizza, or cooked some themselves, or finished reading about the origins of Pizza.
+Google may have a data store full of information about different query classifications around a search for [pizza].
+This can include the pages that people go to and user behavior associated with each page.
+That data store likely has similar information about a lot of other subjects.
+It could potentially predict what people tend to search for after they’ve eaten their Pizza, cooked some themselves, or finished reading about the origins of Pizza.
 (OK, now I’m hungry).

 Classifying queries can help Google decide what to show a searcher for an individual search.

-Collecting knowledge about what people tend to select after performing a search, and how they respond to it can help determing how satisfied searchers are with specific searches and search results.
+Google may collect knowledge about what people tend to select after searching.
+Interestingly, how they respond to it can determine searcher satisfaction with searches and search results.